-Don’t forget to account for things like irregular expenses (annual payments, etc.) and emergencies, too.
-Most financial pros will advise that as an entrepreneur, you should have three to six months salary saved in an emergency fund just in case.
+Don’t forget to account for irregular expenses (annual payments, etc.) and emergencies, too.
+Most financial pros will advise that entrepreneurs have three to six months’ salary saved in an emergency fund, just in case.

 Once you know how much you need to spend in a month to maintain the lifestyle you want, that number can inform the salary you pay yourself.

 At the end of the day, your financial decisions come down to prioritization, and we’re not here to set your priorities for you.
 Once you have a full understanding of your personal and business finances, you’ll be able to make more informed decisions about how you want to use your money to achieve your goals.
 That’s the fun part.

 Now that you’ve built a solid foundation on numbers, it’s time to think about what actually motivates you, otherwise known as your goals.

 Once you’re ready to invest, planning out where the money goes is the next big challenge.
 Are you going to invest in more inventory?
 That fancy new camera to take better photos?
 Maybe you want to work with a Shopify Expert to level up your store?

 Succuterra’s big move was taking the leap into retail space.